colindresj/grunt-all-tests/README.md

-# grunt-universal-tests
+# grunt-all-tests

-> Combine your tests into one.
+> Combine your test runners into one.

 ## Getting Started
 This plugin requires Grunt.